abtion/guidelines/employee_manual/vacation_&_time_off.md

  1. Check with your PM - they will let you know and book your vacation in forecast.
 If you for some reason have no PM in the given period, check with your manager or Angelle

  2. Create an out-of-office event in your calendar so we know you’re unavailable.
-For extra credit set your slack status to “On holiday”, clear it when you’re back.
+For extra credit set your slack status to “On vacatio”, clear it when you’re back.

  3. Track the time in harvest as “Planned vacation” under “Vacation” BEFOREHAND.
 Put 7,5h pr day - as always a week should amount to 30h

+### Negative vacation days

+Having your salary reduced because you’ve spent more vacation than you’ve saved up is annoying.
+That’s why in Abtion you get to “borrow” upcoming vacation days.
+You can spend up to 5 vacation days more than you have saved up during the “vacation year” (Sep 1 - Aug 31).
+However, you will have to catch them up before the vacation year ends August 31, simply because it’s not legal to transfer “negative vacation days” from one vacation year to the next.

-👉🏻 Remember that you have to keep an eye on your remaining saved holiday-days yourself.
-The amount of saved holidays are written on your payslip.
+👉🏻 Remember that you have to keep an eye on your remaining saved vacation days yourself.
+The amount of saved vacation days is written on your payslip.
 And if you have any questions, reach out to your manager or Angelle.

-### Public paid holidays
+### Public holidays
 You can find them all in our Abtion calender.
 Just to list them out, here is an overview:

 - Nytårsdag / New years day (1st of january)